 When you believe in yourself, you’re generous with praise and you can accept a compliment graciously.
 You’re open to negative feedback and not defensive, you’re comfortable to apologise when you make a mistake and you’re also courageous enough to move away from relationships that no longer support you.

-4. Take care of yourself.
-Make the time to look after your health and make the most of your appearance, regardless of whether you’re at your ideal weight or fitness level.
+Make the time to look after your wellbeing and make the most of your appearance, regardless of whether you’re at your ideal weight or fitness level.